leggsimon/next/docs/developer-guide/creating-new-apps.md

 ## Initialize the app:

-- Create a new GitHub repo within the [Financial-Times](https://github.com/Financial-Times) organisation and ensure it is public.
+- Create a new GitHub repo within the [Financial-Times](https://github.com/Financial-Times) organization and ensure it is public.
-- Depending on our applications needs, copy a base directory structure and files from a similar existing application:
+- Depending on your application's needs, copy a base directory structure and files from a similar existing application:
-	- If its an api: [next-mustang](https://github.com/Financial-Times/next-mustang)
+	- If it's an api: [next-mustang](https://github.com/Financial-Times/next-mustang)
 	- If it has user facing views [next-engels](https://github.com/Financial-Times/next-engels)
 	-  *TODO:* create a base application for others to fork/copy from
 - Adjust the project `Makefile` to your needs